Start Your Adventure in McBride

 - Horseshoe Lake is a naturally formed ox-bow lake with an observation platform for viewing waterfowl and other bird species.
 A complete bird list is available at the Visitor Centre and we have an active bird watching community.

-- The heritage train station on 1st Avenue is decorated throughout with historical photos and houses a gallery of quality work by local artists and crafters, as well as the Visitor Info Centre and a coffee shop.
+- The heritage railway station on 1st Avenue is decorated throughout with historical photos and houses a gallery of quality work by local artists and crafters, as well as the Visitor Information Centre and a coffee shop.

-- Not to forget, our McBride Bears, a family of oversized chainsaw carved bears, who welcome visitors alongside the Village Office complex.
+- Not to forget, our McBride Bears, a family of oversized chainsaw carved bears, who welcome visitors alongside the Village Office.

 - The Whistle Stop Gallery is a local artist’s cooperative that not only offers quality arts and crafts for sale, but is also active in the community.
 They have created an art walk, with pieces from local artisans on display throughout the Village, painted murals on various building and undertook to turn the fire hydrants in town into miniature works of art.
 One of the local artists has created a model of the solar system throughout the town so visitors and residents can stroll through our solar system as they meander through the Village.